-Please ensure your child is wearing comfortable clothes when they come for their appointment.
+Please ensure your child is wearing comfortable clothes with no metal zips or buttons when they come for their appointment.

 Please be aware that some of your child's clothing may need to be removed during the planning and treatment appointments but we will endeavour to keep them warm and maintain their dignity.

-If your child requires general anaesthetic to keep still for their treatment then you will be able to be with your child whilst they are anaesthetised in the treatment room.
-You will then be asked to have a seat in the waiting area whilst your child is having the procedure.
-After the procedure is complete your child will then be taken through to the recovery room.
+If your child requires a general anaesthetic to keep still for their treatment then you will be able to be with your child whilst they are anaesthetised in the treatment room.
+You will then be asked to have a seat in the waiting area whilst your child is having the treatment.
+After the procedure is complete your child will be taken into the recovery room.
 The anaesthetics team will come and get you when it is appropriate for you to be with your child.